Xtigyro/puppet-docker-swarm-example/README.md

 This will launch 2 virtual machines, install Consul and register a cluster, install Docker and Swarm and then establish the swarm.

-You can access the swwarm using a docker client, either from you local machine or from one of the virtual machines.
+You can access the Swarm using a Docker client, either from you local machine or from one of the virtual machines.
 For instance:

     docker -H tcp://10.20.3.11:3000 info

-If you don't have docker installed locally you can run the above command from one of the virtual machines using:
+If you don't have Docker installed locally you can run the above command from one of the virtual machines using:

     vagrant ssh swarm-1 -c "docker -H tcp://localhost:3000 info"